HosamH1/project/README.md

 cd your-repository
 3. Open the `index.html` file in your web browser.

-4. Click on "OK" to generate a new joke.
+4. Click on "Get a New Joke" to generate a new joke.

 ## Technologies Used